Lu_Kuemmerle

 The Commodity Report #69

 Big Rail Strike Averted // Inflation stays sticky after all — markets panic // & more The benchmark, CRB Commodity Index, ended the week 1,8% lower Welcome to another 115 people that subscribed to the Commodity Report during the last week, bringing the total subscriber count up to 2.182 people!
 Big rail strike averted Probably the best news of the week was that a rail strike in the US was averted after both parties agreed on a deal including higher wages and benefits for rail workers.
 The deal includes a 24% wage increase over five years, including 14,1 % effective immediately as well as five annual $1.000 payments, according to the National Carriers’ Conference Committee.
-According to the Bureau of Labor Statistics, there are currently 150.000 people working in t
+According to the Bureau of Labor Statistics, there are currently 150.000 people working in the

 The Commodity Report #69